-I really encourage you to move at work so you don’t get stuck in the forward flexion, bent spine position that is causing frequent pain that many people are experiencing.
+I encourage you to move at work so you don’t get stuck in the forward flexion or bent spine position, causing frequent pain that many people are experiencing.

 CLICK HERE to watch the YouTube video.